 Ron Onesti: Where have all the Ballrooms gone?

-If you knew Nick, you would have known him as a charming, dance floor wizard, with an infectious smile, great hair, a dapper demeanor and a tap in his step.
+If you knew Nick, you would remember him as a charming, dance floor wizard, with an infectious smile, a full head of silver, wavy hair, a dapper demeanor and a tap in his step.

-My last visit to him was at his rehab center.
-Our reminiscing led to the nights he would tear apart the dance halls with his “Lady friend”.
+Our conversation on the last day I saw Nick led to the nights he would tear apart the dance halls with his “Lady friend”.
 It brought back memories of the forties and fifties when there was a grand ballroom in every neighborhood, and every classy restaurant had a bandstand and dance floor.

 “We lived to dance back then,” he would say.
 “I was selling shoes, my buddies worked in filling stations (gas stations), and the girls all worked in department stores and bakeries.
 But on Saturday nights, we all dressed in our best outfits, polished our shoes and greased back our hair,” Nick said.

 This conversation brought me back to the countless times my dad reminisced about those days as well.
 His favorite place was the Paradise Ballroom on Crawford Avenue (Pulaski Rd., now) and Madison Avenue, a bit west of his Taylor Street-Little Italy neighborhood in Chicago.
 On “big” nights he and his buddies would go further north to the Uptown area to attend the regal Aragon Ballroom or take the elevated train to the Trianon on the South side.